Greece reports 10th coronavirus case, shuts schools in three areas

 The ban was in effect for 48 hours and subject to review, authorities said.

-Reporting By Michele Kambas; editing by Foo Yun Chee
+Reporting By Michele Kambas and George Georgiopoulos in Athens, Brenna Hughes Neghaiwi in Zurich, editing by Foo Yun Chee and Gareth Jones